Drivers snowed-in all night as I-95 shuts down in Virginia

 “Crews will start taking people off at any available interchange to get them – for the southbound queue 143 (Garrisonville) and 140 (Courthouse) and northbound at exit 104 and exit 110.
 NB is 104 (Carmel Church) and 110 is Ladysmith,” VDOT tweeted at 5:20 a.m.
 Tuesday.

+Between 7 to 11 inches of snow accumulated in the area during Monday’s blizzard, according to the National Weather Service, and thousands of accidents and stranded vehicles were reported throughout central and northern Virginia.
+As of 3:30 p.m.
+Monday, Virginia State Police had responded to more than 2,000 calls for service due to treacherous road conditions, The Free Lance-Star in Fredericksburg reported.

-The agency said Monday that emergency crews were responding to more than 600 accidents in the winter weather.
-Compounding the problem, traffic cameras went offline as much of central Virginia lost power in the storm, the agency said.
-More than 281,000 customers remained without electricity on Tuesday.
+Compounding the challenges, traffic cameras went offline as much of central Virginia lost power in the storm, VDOT said.
+More than 281,000 customers remained without electricity on Tuesday, according to poweroutage.us.

 “I’ve never seen anything like it,” Emily Clementson, a truck driver, told NBC Washington.
 She urged stuck motorists to ask truck drivers if they have food or water to share, since many carry extra supplies in case they get stranded.